 Mind and body practices are a diverse group of techniques that are taught by an educated practitioner or master teacher.
 Inclusive of acupuncture, massage therapy, meditation, relaxation techniques, aromatherapy, tai chi, slow moving internal and external martial arts, qigong and yoga.

-Acupuncture is a 3,000-year-old healing technique of Traditional Chinese Medicine.
+Acupuncture is a 3,000-year-old "medicine" of traditional Chinese Medicine that originated in China which encompasses the use of acupuncture needles with the combination of oral herbal medicine and/or topical herbal liniments, salves.
 In 1997, the U.S. National Institutes of Health (NIH) documented and publicized acupuncture’s safety and efficacy for treating a wide range of conditions.
 Acupuncture is now covered by many insurance policies and is used most broadly to relieve pain.

 Acupuncture improves the body’s functions and promotes our innate ability to self-heal (a cut of the skin) by stimulating specific anatomic sites--commonly referred to as acupuncture points, or acupoints.
 The most common method used to stimulate acupoints is the insertion of fine, sterile needles into the skin.
 Heat, or electrical stimulation may further enhance the effects.
 Other acupoint stimulation techniques include: manual massage, moxibustion or heat therapy, cupping, and the application of topical herbal medicines and linaments.